khafiz12/myflix-client-1/README.md

 6. User Profiles
 Create your personalized user profile to enhance your MyFlix experience.
 View your favorite movies, update your profile information, and more.

-Getting Started
+## Getting Started
-To get started with MyFlix, follow these simple steps:
+### To get started with MyFlix, follow these simple steps:

-Sign Up: If you're new to MyFlix, sign up for an account to access all the features.
+- Sign Up: If you're new to MyFlix, sign up for an account to access all the features.
 Provide your basic information, and you're good to go.

-Log In: Already have an account?
+- Log In: Already have an account?
 Log in with your credentials to start browsing and discovering movies right away.

-Explore Movies: Once logged in, explore the vast collection of movies available on MyFlix.
+- Explore Movies: Once logged in, explore the vast collection of movies available on MyFlix.
 Use the search and filter options to find the perfect movie for any occasion.

-Add to Favorites: Found a movie you love?
+- Add to Favorites: Found a movie you love?
 Add it to your favorites list to access it later with ease.
 Simply click the "Favorite" button on the movie details page.

-Update Profile: Customize your user profile to reflect your preferences and interests.
+- Update Profile: Customize your user profile to reflect your preferences and interests.
 Update your profile picture, change your password, and more.

-Enjoy MyFlix: Sit back, relax, and enjoy the ultimate movie-watching experience with MyFlix.
+- Enjoy MyFlix: Sit back, relax, and enjoy the ultimate movie-watching experience with MyFlix.
 Whether you're a casual movie buff or a hardcore film enthusiast, there's something for everyone on MyFlix.

+## Technologies Used:

+- Frontend: React.js
+- Backend: Node.js with Express.js
+- Database: MongoDB
+- Hosting: Netlify (for frontend), Heroku (for backend)

+## Hosting

+The application is hosted on [Netfly](https://movieflx.netlify.app/login "MovieFlix HomePage").

+## Installation:

+- Frontend Deployment: Deploy Netlify.
+- Backend Deployment: Deploy the backend on Heroku.

+## API Documentation:

 Start exploring MyFlix today and discover a world of cinematic wonders at your fingertips!